molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteScatter/addingALine.md

     .attr('d', lineGenerator(thisDataGroup));
 ```

+Try using different ease functions, or commenting out the ease line to see what happens.
+Also, experiment with different transition times.

 Ok, let's test this out by refreshing and clicking on some buttons!

 Uh oh!
 It breaks. **Any idea why?
 Check the console.
 What's the error message??**